 I heard a BIG YES.

-To make a month or even a few days worth remembering & that too a solo trip to Goa, Then, you need to follow your heart.
-Yes, that Dhak – Dhak ordering you to move.
+To make a month or even a few days worth remembering & that too, a Solo trip to Goa, you need to follow your heart.
+Yes, that Dhak – Dhak is telling you to move.

-I had mentioned below the four pillars of travel & everything revolves around these points if you had seen them closely.
+I have mentioned below the four pillars of travel & everything revolves around these points if you have seen them closely.

-If you can manage to control these points somehow then, you are Awesome, to be honest.
+If you can control these points somehow, you are Awesome, to be honest.